 You probably love lots of things about your bike: the excitement, the speed and maneuverability, the way it connects you to the road and to other bikers.
 But part of enjoying it is feeling safe while you’re on it—not just physically, but also financially.
 When you consider that even the most careful riders can still get into an accident (or have their bike stolen or damaged), the need for good motorcycle insurance is clear.
-That’s true whether or not it’s required in your state; the risks don’t change just because you cross state lines.
-Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.
+And that’s true whether or not it’s required in your state; the risks don’t change just because you cross state lines.

 Just like car insurance, the best motorcycle insurance strikes a balance between adequate coverage and affordability.
-Before you start searching though, it’s essential to understand the precise financial risks posed by riding: the potential cost of damaging your own bike, someone else’s’ property, and the costs involved if you injure someone else.
-After that, it’s about finding ways to save money and still have the coverage you want from a reputable insurer.
-As with all insurance, premium amounts will vary from person to person, but my top four picks—Progressive, Safeco, Nationwide, and Foremost—are a great place to start shopping, no matter what kind of bike you own.
+Before you start searching though, it’s essential to understand the precise financial risks posed by riding: the potential cost of damaging your own bike or someone else’s property and the costs involved if you injure someone.
+After that, it’s about finding ways to save money while still getting the coverage you want from a reputable insurer.
+As with all insurance, premiums will vary from person to person, but our top four picks—Progressive, Geico, Safeco, and Foremost—are a great place to start shopping, no matter what kind of bike you own.

 The Simple Dollar’s Picks for Best Motorcycle Insurance

 - Best Bare-Bones Coverage: Safeco

 - Best for Custom/Vintage Bike Owners: Foremost, Progressive

 We started with a list of 82 carriers and eventually pared it down to just five.
 Each of the top picks combines the qualities most important for good motorcycle insurance: great financial strength, thorough coverage options, many available discounts, and strong claims service.